 Can I do a competition as a beginner?

 Fencers from Foiled Again regularly enter the East Midlands Beginners and Intermediate competition, usually held in the spring each year – there are separate junior and senior (over 13) events, with juniors fencing foil and seniors fencing any of the 3 weapons, all taking place on the same day in Nottingham.
 This is a competition specifically designed for first-time entrants within the East Midlands region, giving you a chance to see if competition is for you.
 For the purposes of this competition, a ‘beginner’ has been fencing less than 2 years, while an ‘intermediate’ fencer has been fencing less than 4.
-More details will be available at practice and on the website and social media as soon as the 2019 event is announced.
+More details will be available at practice and on the website and social media as soon as events are announced.

 Can I qualify for national competitions?

 Fencers from Foiled Again are encouraged to enter regional qualifiers to represent the East Midlands in national competitions – the British Youth Championships (juniors only, all 3 weapons) and the GB Cup (seniors only, all 3 weapons).
 Local qualifying competitions for these events take place every year in our region and details of those will be made available at practice and on the website and other social media as the 2019 events are announced.